striezel/weather-information-collector/readme.md

 into a root terminal.

+_Note: As of now (2019-07-13) there is no libmysql++ package for Debian 10.0 (codename "buster").
+Therefore it is recommended to either stick with Debian 9 for the moment, or to use Docker (see `docker/` directory) instead._

 ### Getting the source code

 Get the source directly from Git by cloning the Git repository and change to